Áslaug Arna Sigurbjörnsdóttir

-Áslaug Arna Sigurbjörnsdóttir (born 30 November 1990) is an Icelandic politician who is a member of the Althing (Iceland's parliament) for the Reykjavík South constituency since 2016.
+Áslaug Arna Sigurbjörnsdóttir (born 30 November 1990) is an Icelandic lawyer and politician who has been a member of the Althing (Iceland's parliament) for the Reykjavík South constituency since 2016.
 She also served as the Secretary of the Independence Party from 2015 to 2019.
 In September 2019, she was named the Minister of Justice.
-In November 2021, she was named the Minister of Higher Education, Science and Innovation.
+In November 2021, she was named the Minister of Higher Education, Science and Innovation and served until 21 December 2024.

 Education and professional life

 Áslaug was born in Reykjavík and has lived there all her life.
 She graduated from the University of Iceland in 2015 with a bachelor degree in law.
 She received her M.L. in law from the same university in 2017 for a thesis on referendums and their legal impact on democratic governance.

 Alongside her studies, Áslaug has worked as a reporter for the newspaper Morgunblaðið and its website mbl.is, a police officer for the police department of the southern region of Iceland, an intern for the law firm Juris, and (briefly) a fisherwoman.